English Language Learners (ELL) Coordinator

 Special Education (IEP) or Service Agreements (504 Plans)

-For students confirmed to present with special education needs, once the IEP team agrees on the IEP and the student’s educational placement, a Prior Written Notice (PWN) will sent to the parent/guardian for signature.
-This must be signed and returned to INDGA.
-INDGA can only proceed with implementing the student’s IEP (or 504 Plan) upon receipt of the signed PWN.
-Some students are found to present with one or more disability, but do not meet the eligibility criteria outlined under IDEA (special education); however their disability may still require INDGA to develop a 504 Service Agreement (504 Plan) to outline the special provisions a student may require for adaptations and/or accommodations in school-based instruction, facilities, and/or activities.
+For students confirmed to present with special education needs, once the IEP team agrees on the IEP and the student's educational placement, a Prior Written Notice (PWN) will be sent to the parent/guardian for signature.
+This must be signed and returned to INGDA.
+INGDA can only proceed with implementing the student's IEP (or 504 Plan) upon receipt of the signed PWN.
+Some students are found to present with one or more disability, but do not meet the eligibility criteria outlined under IDEA (special education); however, their disability may still require INGDA to develop a 504 Service Agreement (504 Plan) to outline the special provisions a student may require for adaptations and/or accommodations in school-based instruction, facilities, and/or activities.

-A student may receive a related service under special education as directed by an Individualized Education Program (IEP) or as part of a Section 504 Plan, if an educational need is identified.
-Within the school environment, all related services are provided as a support to enhance the student’s ability to access his/her educational program.
+A student may receive a related service under special education as directed by an IEP or as part of a Section 504 Plan, if an educational need is identified.
+Within the school environment, all related services are provided as a support to enhance the student's ability to access their educational program.

 Special Education Grievances or Disputes

-INDGA recognizes that despite best intentions of all parties, disagreements or miscommunications may arise between the school-based team and INDGA families or students.
-Should this situation occur, the INDGA special education case manager will initiate an IEP team discussion where the specific details contributing to any educational concern are fully discussed and addressed as the entire team determines would consider most appropriate for the student.
-Collaboration is a primary focus for this type of meeting, and the INDGA Special Education Team seeks to establish and maintain the confidence of its families to always serve its students in order to maximize their educational success.
+INGDA recognizes that despite best intentions of all parties, disagreements or miscommunications may arise between the school-based team and INGDA families or students.
+Should this situation occur, the INGDA special education case manager will initiate an IEP team discussion where the specific details contributing to any educational concern are fully discussed and addressed as the entire team determines would be most appropriate for the student.
+Collaboration is a primary focus for this type of meeting, and the INGDA special education team seeks to establish and maintain the confidence of its families by helping students maximize their educational success.

 Dispute Resolution Options

-IEP Facilitation – IEP facilitation is a voluntary process that can be utilized when all parties to an IEP meeting agree that the presence of a neutral third party would help facilitate communication and the successful drafting of the student’s IEP.
+IEP Facilitation—IEP facilitation is a voluntary process that can be used when all parties to an IEP meeting agree that the presence of a neutral third party would help facilitate communication and the successful drafting of the student's IEP.
 This process is not necessary for most IEP meetings.
-Rather, it is most often utilized when there is a sense from any of the participants that the issues at the IEP meeting are creating an impasse or acrimonious climate.
+Rather, it is most often used when there is a sense from any of the participants that the issues at the IEP meeting are creating an impasse or acrimonious climate.

-Mediation – A voluntary process in which both parties seek to resolve the issues involved in the concern with an unbiased, third party mediator from the Indiana Department of Education.
-The mediator who will write up the details of the agreement that the parties come to through the mediation conference, the agreement is signed by both parties, and thus what the document states is mandated to be implemented; This process is overall less time-consuming, less stressful, and less expensive to complete than a due process hearing (see below)
+Mediation—A voluntary process in which both parties seek to resolve the issues involved in the concern with an unbiased, third-party mediator from the Indiana Department of Education.
+The mediator will write up the details of the agreement that the parties come to through the mediation conference, the agreement is signed by both parties, and what the document states is then mandated to be implemented.
+This process is overall less time-consuming, less stressful, and less expensive to complete than a due process hearing.

-Families are NOT obligated to pursue the above alternatives to due process should they feel their concerns can only be resolved through a formal due process hearing, if a formal complaint against INDGA is submitted to the Indiana Department of Education at https://www.doe.in.gov/
+Families are NOT obligated to pursue the above alternatives to due process should they feel their concerns can only be resolved through a formal due process hearing, if a formal complaint against INGDA is submitted to the Indiana Department of Education.

-To maintain privacy of students’ special education records, both within its central office and across school systems and databases, INDGA follows protocols consistent with the federal regulations associated with the Family Educational Rights and Privacy Act (FERPA).
-INDGA may disclose personally identifiable information from a student's education record as instructed by the Family Educational Rights and Privacy Act (FERPA).
-Visit the U.S. Department of Education website for an inclusive list of FERPA rights.
+To maintain privacy of students' special education records, both within its central office and across school systems and databases, INGDA follows protocols consistent with the federal regulations associated with the Family Educational Rights and Privacy Act (FERPA).
+INGDA may disclose personally identifiable information from a student's education record as instructed by FERPA.
+Learn more about FERPA rights.